 - Write.
 I scribble constantly.
 Tiny poems here and there.
 Little notes on my phone.
 Half-written memories of grace and beauty and loss and pain.
 There’s something cathartic about letting the pain slip out of my fingertips onto the paper.
 Through writing, I get a chance to make sense of it all.
 My latest poem is titled “An Ode to my Womb,” a remembrance of who I am before and after my hysterectomy.

 And so, we march on.
 As we continue to wind through these dark and uncertain days, my prayer is that we find ways to heal the pain, that we find ways to get up off the floor and connect with grace.
-I’d love to know what has been helping you through this past year.
-Hit reply and let me know.
-I love to hear from you.
+I hope this helps you find your way.

 Sending you love,